 There are moments of genuine conviction, two of which stick out above the rest.
 After John F. Kennedy (Caspar Phillipson) has been shot, and the motorcade speeds to Parkland Hospital, Jackie, in a state of cold shock, cradles her husband’s exploded head in her rigid arms, his lifeless body sprawled out in the car.
 One night, Jackie wanders through an empty White House, dressed up and drunk, as the reprise from Camelot echoes like a taunt.
 Larraín shows his abilities at staging indelible scenes.
 Portman demonstrates the difficult, punishing nature of the performance she has been called to give – nonverbal expressions, masking petrifying confusion and startling loss, having to redefine herself and give her husband a proper start to his legacy all at the same time.

-Those individual scenes work, as does another, a black-and-white remake of a 1961 televised tour that Jackie Kennedy gave of the executive residence, artificial and ominous.
-Jackie feels like a roughly cut-together compilation of clips from one of the greatest TV miniseries ever made.
+Those individual scenes work, as does another, a black and white remake of a 1961 televised tour that Jackie Kennedy gave of the executive residence, artificial and ominous.
+Jackie feels like a roughly cut compilation of clips from the greatest TV miniseries ever made.
 Flashbacks and flashforwards aside, it lives in four days – from the assassination to the funeral – and becomes entrenched, contextually and thematically.
 The problem is that this is unclear to the audience, as we are left to jolt around in between all these snippets.